jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 If you don't have time to properly learn Japanese, just focus on these key phrases.
 They'll take you far.

-1. **[Sumimasen](https://www.youtube.com/watch?v=EpGcxg9i0QI)** - This is your Swiss Army Knife!
+1. **[Sumimasen](https://www.youtube.com/watch?v=EpGcxg9i0QI)** - Seriously, learn "Sumimasen".
+You'll use it constantly.
+This is your Swiss Army Knife!
 It means "excuse me" or "sorry".
 Use it to get someone's attention, apologize lightly, or navigate a crowded space.
-Seriously, learn this one.
 2. **[Arigato Gozaimasu](https://www.youtube.com/watch?v=wYPEdMdyMLg)** - A polite "thank you".
 Perfect for interacting with shop staff or restaurant servers.
 3. **[Onegaishimasu](https://www.youtube.com/watch?v=GUgfrtPTBGo)** - A more formal "please".
 Especially useful when ordering food.
 Just point to an item on the menu and say, "onegaishimasu".